 National Library Service

-Through a national network of cooperating libraries, NLS administers a free library program of braille and audio materials circulated to eligible borrowers in the United States by postage-free mail.
+Through a national network of cooperating libraries, NLS administers a free library program of braille and audio materials circulated to eligible borrowers in the United States.
+It is a free library service to persons who are unable to use standard printed material because of visual or physical disabilities.
+Library patrons can expect to borrow audio or braille books such as they might find in print at a local public library.

 Library of over 60,000 free eBooks.
 Choose among free ePub and Kindle eBooks, download them or you can read them online from the Project Gutenberg website.
 No special app is needed.